wab1babu/Portfolio/README.md

  Project 4 is to practice the use of arrays, including appending, looking up an item, rotating a string left, checking for duplicates, reversing order, finding subsequences, looking if an item is in two arrays, and ordering an array.
  Project 5 is to implement a decryptor.
  Project 6 consists of several small tasks regarding pointers.
- Project 7 is a to implement a console game called “Gone with the Wind”
+ Project 7 is to implement a console game called “Gone with the Wind”
 ## Python:
  Implementing a Catalan Cards Game
  Application of Stochastic Process